Wa4h1h/port-scanner/README.md

 # port-scanner
+**NOTE:** I wrote these libraries for learning purposes.
+It may not be completely thought out and error free.
+Use at Your Own Risk.

+---

-A port scanner implemented in go.
-This repository contains a port scanner and ping go packages.
+This repository contains a port scanner Go package and a CLI tool that uses it, plus a ping Go package.

 ### Features
 - [X] UDP scan